deb-001/deb-001/README.md

-# Hi there, I'm Deb! 👋
+# Hi there, I'm Debanjan! 👋

 ## 🚀 About Me
 I'm a passionate developer who loves working on **C programming, React, and AI/ML projects**.
 I enjoy solving real-world problems through code and continuously learning new technologies.